Dangerous bikes banned

 Our Motorised bicycle tests (PDF, 758KB) has detailed results of performance capabilities, power output and stopping distances of petrol powered bicycles.

 The ban frees police from making roadside technical judgements on the power output of petrol-powered bicycles and makes it simpler for them to force these dangerous bicycles off the road, protecting riders and other road users.
-The guidelines also provide consumers with clearer information about the bicycles that are legal to ride on the road.
+The guidelines also provide consumers with clearer information about bicycles that are legal to ride on the road.

 What bicycles are legal?